varun7860/Artificial-Intelligence/Image Processing/Count the Number of Boxes in an Image/README.md

 output folder.

 ### Input Image

+Given below is an example of expected output.
+You can use a different input image as well if you want to.
+Just make sure that input image contains boxes which are square or rectangle shaped.

 <img align="center" width="400" height="533" src="https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Count%20the%20Number%20of%20Boxes%20in%20an%20Image/Images/Boxes.jpg">

 ### Expected Output

+Given below is an example of expected output.
+This is not the only expected output and your output can be different and even better.
+As long as you are able to detect boxes your output is correct.

 <img align="center" width="400" height="400" src="https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Count%20the%20Number%20of%20Boxes%20in%20an%20Image/Output/output.jpg">

 ### Hint